gbtami/pychess-variants/static/docs/empire.md

 ## Piece valuation

 Accurate piece values are unknown.
-However, these are the values used by the version Fairy Stockfish of used to the balance the game.
+However, these are the values used by the version of Fairy Stockfish used to balance the game.

 Royal piece	| Value (Early / Late) | Imperial piece | Value (Early / Late)
 -- | -- | -- | --